Christchurch to Queenstown Road Trip: Best Stops and Itinerary

 Omarama (rest stop)

 Omarama is a pleasant spot to break up your journey a bit.
-If you’re planning on rushing through, consider a stop at the Wrinkly Ram.
-This is a famous café serving some delicious (you guessed it…) pies!
-You can also buy authentic merino items here.
+If you plan on rushing through, consider stopping at the Wrinkly Ram.
+This famous café serves some delicious (you guessed it…) pies!
+They also serve some of the best chips I had in New Zealand.
+If you want to buy authentic merino wool, consider visiting their gift shop.

-If you have longer to spend in Omarama, consider the Omarama Hot Tubs.
-They’re the perfect stop to relax and slow down.
-I prefer these to the Tekapo hot springs.
-They’re much more private and relaxing.
-Make sure you book in advance as they can sell out.
+Omarama is also home to the Omarama Hot Tubs, the perfect stop to relax and slow down.
+I prefer these to the Tekapo hot springs, as they’re much more private and relaxing.
+Make sure you book in advance, as they can sell out.

 Omara Clay Cliffs

-How long to spend at the Clay Cliffs: an hour
+How long to spend at the Clay Cliffs: One hour

 Just outside of Omarama are the Omara Clay Cliffs.
-This is a unique area of New Zealand that has exposed clay cliffs which are millions of years old.
-I was a little skeptical about visiting here, but they’re really unique and impressive.
+This is a unique area of New Zealand with exposed clay cliffs that are millions of years old.
+I was sceptical about visiting here, but they’re unique and impressive.
 It almost feels like being transported to Utah.

 Once you arrive, you’ll follow a path for a few minutes until you reach the cliffs.
 You can then spend as much time as you like exploring the area.